George Lowden: Millennium Twins

 By this time, the community of Lowden enthusiasts had grown considerably.
 Players were attracted by Lowden's tone and quality, and by the fact that they were not mass-produced.
 To fulfill requests for ‘special edition’ Lowdens, Lowden designed the Millennium Twins.
 "As a luthier, I find that designing a few ‘special’ guitars does stretch my creative abilities and I enjoy that challenge.
 I believe this does help to develop the art of guitar making in a much wider sense as well.
 I introduced the limited edition Millennium twins with their matching sets of figured walnut back and sides and adjacent sets of redwood tops sourced from trees, which had fallen naturally."

 In 2002 the company introduced the more affordable Avalon range.

 In 2003, the licence with the Lowden Guitar Co ended and production of Lowden guitars at the Newtownards factory ceased at the end of December 2003.

 George Lowden Guitars Ltd.

-Since 2004, Lowden guitars have been manufactured by a family-run company in Downpatrick, Co.
-Down.
+Since 2004, Lowden guitars have been manufactured by a family-run company in Downpatrick, County Down.

 Notable users of Lowden guitars

-Among the artists who have played Lowden guitars have been Jan Akkerman, Pierre Bensusan, David Gray, Michael Hedges, Jacques Stotzem, Richard Thompson, Luka Bloom, Dermot Kennedy, Niall Horan and Ed Sheeran.
+Among the artists who have played Lowden guitars have been Damien Rice, Jan Akkerman, Pierre Bensusan, David Gray, Michael Hedges, Jacques Stotzem, Richard Thompson, Luka Bloom, Dermot Kennedy, Niall Horan, Gary Lightbody and Ed Sheeran.